toivoh/julia-kernels/README.md

 This is a small suite of tools aimed at being able to write kernels in Julia, which could be executed on the CPU, or as GPU kernels.
-The current version has a simple Julia backend, speed seems to be somewhat slower than a handcoded kernel.
+The current version has a simple Julia backend; speed seems to be somewhat slower than a handcoded kernel.

 Change history: